nickzswammer/Valorant-Agent-Instant-Lock/README.md

 <b>Instructions: </b>
 <ol>
   <li>Download the executable file for the application <a href='https://bit.ly/3gUW4iS'>here</a> and install the program.</li>
-  <li>After Installing, navigate to the directory where the application was installed, and open the app.exe file.</li>
+  <li>After Installing, navigate to the directory where the application was installed, and open the valorantinstalocker.exe file.</li>
   <li>A window should pop up.
 Select the agent you want to lock in from the drop-down menu, and click on choose agent.</li>
   <li>Then, go to the VALORANT process and prepare to load into the game.</li>
   <li>When about to choose the agent, hold F5 and it will click on the agent's icon and lock it in for you. </li>